joelbreit/Notes/Programming/Programming Lanugages/Programming Language Building Blocks.md

 # Programming Language Building Blocks

+## What I Want to Know About a New Language

 * Vibe
   * What portion of programmers use it?
   * What kind of programmers use it?